Anyone who has ever owned a snoring mouthpiece for even a short period of time will tell you that they can get a bit funky after wearing a few nights.

 As bedtime approached I grabbed the Zyppah and gave it the sniff test.
 Surprisingly, it still had a minty fresh smell!

-In the morning there was no noticeable odors on the mouthguard so I cleaned and stored it.
+In the morning there were no noticeable odors on the mouthguard so I cleaned and stored it.
 Once again, it remained fresh smelling after spending several hours drying.

 Because I’m not a scientist and do not own a microscope, I can not attest that this product killed 99.9% of virus, fungus, and bacteria.
 What I can confirm is that it keeps oral appliances smelling fresh which is an issue that I have always dealt with, until now.